 It was important for Cary to look not just at what other neighboring cities were doing, but to also understand what their citizens’ felt about the transportation innovation.
 Cary wanted to gauge broader public perceptions about the e-scooters and measure their impact on the community.

-From the first day the scooters landed, Cary began using Zencity to track resident sentiment and discourse around them.
-Zencity automatically aggregated city-wide resident-generated data points from sources like social media, local news sources, and more.
-With the use of advanced AI, the data was categorized, sorted, and tagged a negative, positive, or neutral score over a three month period.
+From the first day the scooters landed, Cary tracked resident sentiment and discourse around them.

+The city used the Zencity platform to automatically aggregated city-wide resident-generated data points from sources like social media, local news sources, and more.
+With the use of advanced AI, the data was categorized, sorted, and tagged a negative, positive, or neutral score over a three-month period.
 The Town then the results to present its recommendations to the Town Council.

-- Though there was a loud vocal minority that disliked e-scooters, the majority of the population held a neutral view on e-scooters.
+Though there was a loud vocal minority that disliked e-scooters, the majority of the population held a neutral view on e-scooters.

-- The Town decided to take a "wait and see" approach as being the most beneficial strategy for its residents.
+The Town decided to take a "wait and see" approach as being the most beneficial strategy for its residents.

 The Town Council accepted City Hall's recommendations to continue monitoring with Zencity the situation and to adopt some amended ordinance language to reflect this.